 One of the best views of Petite-France is from the terrace on top of the Barrage Vaubin, a 17th-century weir.
 From there you get a great view of the covered bridges – which slightly confusingly haven’t been covered for the last 300 years.
 There are also four square stone towers, which are all that’s left of the 14th-century ramparts that were built to protect the city.

 Take a boat tour around the canals

 The route starts in Petite-France, stopping at two locks because this area has a higher water level, then carries on through the tanners’ quarter, under the covered bridges, past the Barrage Vauban and the Neustadt Imperial Quarter.
-It also travels up the river to the European institutions.
-This area’s a complete contrast to Petite-France – with ultra-modern glass buildings housing the European Parliament, European Court of Human Rights and Council of Europe.
+It also travels up the river to the modern buildings housing the European Quarter, European Court of Human Rights and Council of Europe.

 Look out from Strasbourg cathedral

 Gothic Strasbourg cathedral towers over the city – for over 200 years until 1874 it was the world’s tallest building.
 It was supposed to have two spires but only one was ever built, which you can see from over 30 miles away.
 You can’t climb to the top of the spire, but you can climb 320 steps to the cathedral’s viewing platform.
 You need a head for heights though as the spiral staircases run up the corners of the building so you can see right down to the ground.

 From the top you can see as far as the Black Forest over the border in Germany on a clear day as well as having a bird’s eye view of the red roofs of the old city below.
 Back on ground level it’s worth popping inside the cathedral, especially on a sunny day when the light shines through the stained-glass windows.
 It also has one of the world’s largest astronomical clocks which strikes ‘noon’ (at 12.30pm!) with animated figures of the 12 Apostles parading in front of Jesus.